PebyFem/boywife/src/content/blog/swiss-rolls.md

 ---

 As a first part of *"cooking something new every month"* this year, I chose **swiss rolls**, because they seemed easy and relatively fast.
 And if you don't do silly mistakes as I did, it should turn out perfectly :3
-I will give here recipy that I slightly changed to my liking as also a source of original when I got it.
+I will give here recipe that I slightly changed to my liking as also a source of original when I got it.
 This is first kind of post like that so let me know on twitter if everything is alright &gt;///&lt;

-### Recipy
+### Recipe

 <Accordion title="Overall Ingredients">